kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(1\) The rotorcraft-load combination does not include human external cargo,

-\(2\) Structural component approval for external load operations under either §27.865 or under equivalent operational standards is obtained,
+\(2\) Structural component approval for external load operations under either [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.865   External loads.|§27.865]] or under equivalent operational standards is obtained,

 \(3\) The portion of the total weight that is greater than the maximum weight established under paragraph (a) of this section is made up only of the weight of all or part of the jettisonable external load,

 \(4\) Structural components of the rotorcraft are shown to comply with the applicable structural requirements of this part under the increased loads and stresses caused by the weight increase over that established under paragraph (a) of this section, and

-\(5\) Operation of the rotorcraft at a total weight greater than the maximum certificated weight established under paragraph (a) of this section is limited by appropriate operating limitations under §27.865(a) and (d) of this part.
+\(5\) Operation of the rotorcraft at a total weight greater than the maximum certificated weight established under paragraph (a) of this section is limited by appropriate operating limitations under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.865   External loads.|§27.865]](a) and (d) of this part.

 (Secs.
 313(a), 601, 603, 604, and 605 of the Federal Aviation Act of 1958 (49 U.S.C.
 1354(a), 1421, 1423, 1424, and 1425); and sec.
 6(c) of the Dept. of Transportation Act (49 U.S.C.
 1655(c)))